prime31/Nez/README.md

 Tutorials
 ==========
 [The wiki](https://github.com/prime31/Nez/wiki) contains a few basic tutorials littered with code snippets that should be enough to get you rolling your own games.
 If you have a suggestion for a new tutorial feel free to open an Issue with the details.
-More quickie tutorials will be added in the future and a full repository of sample code will be uploaded also if all goes well.